Ricardo Tan: Assassination attempt

 Tan along his wife were ambushed on December 14, 2018 by unidentified assailants while on a vehicle en-route home from Tan-owned Campuestohan Highland Resort.
 Both survived the attack.
 Exactly a year later, his brother Roberto was killed by another attack.
 Ricardo did not attend any city council sessions after the ambush with his term expiring on June 30, 2019.

 In January 2019, then-President Rodrigo Duterte who is organizing a deadly war on drugs, has alleged Tan is linked to illegal drug trade activities.
 Tan was later cleared by the Philippine National Police Western Visayas office in August 2020.
 Tan went into hiding until May 2021, when he reappeared to the public and showed the clearance he obtained from the police.
 He would thank Duterte for revalidating information implicating him to illegal drugs which eventually led to his clearance.

 2022 election bid

 He would re-run for Bacolod city councilor in the 2022 election under Aksyon Demokratiko of presidential candidate Isko Moreno.
 However he disaffliated himself from Aksyon in April 2022.
 He lost the bid.

 Business career

 Tan's family owns the Campuestohan Highland Resort in Talisay, Negros Occidental.

 Personal life

 Ricardo Tan is married to Anita Tan.

 In June 2024, Tan filed with the Ombudsman a graft case under R.A.
 No 3019, against Bacolod City government officers.
 The criminal lawsuit is anchored on alleged unlawful issuance of vendors' business license in a road right of way which obstructs his lot near the Burgos-Circumferential Road in Barangay Villamonte.

-He conceptualized the Manok ni Cano Gwapois a Guinness World Records verified largest chicken building.
-Unveiled on October 19,the giant rooster hotel in Campuestohan Highland Resort is a monument and memorial to Negros' cockfighting industry.
+He conceptualized the Manok ni Cano Gwapo is a Guinness World Records verified largest chicken building.
+Unveiled on October 19, the giant rooster hotel in Campuestohan Highland Resort is a monument and memorial to Negros' cockfighting industry.